 Cervical cancer is caused by the human papillomavirus (HPV).
 While most HPV infections go away on their own, some strains can lead to cervical cancer.
 Although it's best to talk to your primary care provider about which options are best for you, there are two main ways to prevent cervical cancer: vaccination and screening.
 The HPV vaccine is recommended for girls and boys aged 11-12, but it can be given to adults as well.
 The vaccine is highly effective at preventing HPV infection, which can lead to cervical cancer.
 Screening for cervical cancer is also important.
 Women aged 21-29 should get a Pap test every three years.
 Women aged 30-65 should get a Pap test and an HPV test every five years.
 Women over 65 who have had regular screenings and no abnormal results in the past 10 years can stop getting screened.
 How can you get involved?

-Together, we can make a difference!
+Together, we can make a difference! |

 Archives

-January 2025
+May 2025

 Categories |